9magnets/iOS-Developer-and-Designer-Interview-Questions/README.md

 * What is the responder chain?
 * What are the different actions buttons and other controls can respond to?
 * What is the role of the application delegate?
+* Explain NSUserDefaults.
+* Why are caching and compression important on mobile devices?
+* Explain ~/Documents, ~/Library, ~/tmp.
+What directory is ~ on iOS?

 ####[[⬆]](#contents) <a name='code'>Coding Questions:</a>